-A 1993 graduate of Dartmouth, he was a four-year letter winner in soccer, helping the squad qualify for the NCAA tournament twice as well as capture two Ivy League titles.
-A team captain in 1992, he earned All-Ivy honors and led the team to the Elite Eight in the NCAA tournament.
-He continued his playing career in Zimbabwe before returning to the states to play for the Cape Cod Crusaders of the USISL.
+A 1993 graduate of Dartmouth, he was a four-year letter winner in soccer, helping the squad qualify for the NCAA Tournament twice as well as capture two Ivy League titles.
+A team captain in 1992, he earned All-Ivy honors and led the team to the Elite Eight in the NCAA Tournament.
+He continued his playing career in Zimbabwe before returning to the United States to play for the Cape Cod Crusaders of the USISL.
 After he returned east from Stanford, he suited up for both the Connecticut Wolves and the Boston Bulldogs of the A-League.

 Wheeler currently holds his USSF A license, received an advanced national diploma from the NSCAA in 1998 and attended an NSCAA refresher course in 2006.
 He also is the director of the East Coast Soccer Academy, an overnight summer camp at Wesleyan aimed to attract top student-athletes interested in playing at NESCAC or Ivy League colleges.
 He added regional U-17 ODP coaching to his repertoire in the summer of 2009.
 In addition to his soccer coaching duties, he was an assistant men's squash coach at Wesleyan from 1999 through 2010, including one season as interim head coach, and earned a master's degree in liberal studies at Wesleyan in 2007.

 Joe Cherackal is entering his fifth year on the men’s soccer staff at Wesleyan in 2018.
 After spending the 2015 and 2016 seasons as the sub-varsity head coach, he joined the varsity team in a full-time role in 2017.

 A native of Connecticut, he played for local club Oakwood out of Glastonbury before enrolling at Holy Cross.
 After graduating in 2009, he began coaching locally with the Portland Soccer Club.